GraphStreamingProject/GraphZeppelin/readme.md

 Notes for future optimization:
 - Miller-Rabin vs Fermat vs AKS (for primality testing)?
 Currently using AKS
 - xxHash is non-trivial to install.
 Should maybe figure out a way to streamline/automate installation process
+- The c variable for each bucket seems inefficient to compute, since you need to compute r^i, where i = O(N)